 Through Sarasota Film Festival’s Outreach and Education Department, middle-school classes participated in the Classroom Critic program and screened official short films selected for the festival’s youthFEST.
 In the critics program, they learned the basics of film analysis and critical review.
 Four film reviews have been selected for publication from more than 430 completed student reviews.

-This week, two seventh-graders review "The Mouse That Soared."
+This week, two students review “Alma.”
 Check it out at the Sarasota Film Festival at 12:30 p.m.
 Sunday, April 11.
 Recommended for ages 10 and up.

 Currently 0 Responses

 5 Somewhere Over The Rose

 18 Sarasota Orchestra: Chamber Series

 12 Chamber Soirees: Clarinet

 Tiny Tim, a 2-year-old Chihuahua, has gone missing from his foster home.

 Temple Sinai will expand its presence in the Lakewood Ranch area this fall with programs and opportunities for socializing and learning.